Evaluating Client-Side Document Processing in Next.js: Architectural Trade-offs

 const copiedPages = await mergedPdf.copyPages(loadedPdf, pageIndices);

-// 3️⃣ Append copied pages to our new canvas
+// 3️⃣ Append the copied pages to the new PDF

 copiedPages.forEach((page) => mergedPdf.addPage(page));